Forex stop out level - what does it mean?

 - Go below the margin call level - FX stop out level

-Since we have already covered the part where margin and leverage increase the position size and payouts, We won’t mention that in this article.
+Since we have already covered the part where margin and leverage increase the position size and payouts, We won’t mention that in this guide.
 Instead, let’s see what happens when the margin level goes below 100% because that is where the stop out level occurs.

 When margin level goes below 100%